alicata/diffusion-xray/README.md

 # diffusion-xray
-experiments and utilities to reverse engineer diffusion model mechanics and its neural networks.
+Experiments and utilities to reverse engineer diffusion model mechanics and their neural networks structure.

 ## Experiments
 all experiments are scripts that start with test* or text* filename.
 They each decompose the building blocks of a diffuction model and test its characterictics in isolation.